 Acoustic pop artist Carl Wockner is a one-man musical show who uses complex live looping gear to create the sound illusion of an entire band performance.
 His soulful music style and audience engagement make you want to get up and dance or sing along.
-His upbeat rhythm and powerful hitting vocals along with his amusing sense of humor offer entertainment that will accommodate almost any audience.
+His upbeat rhythm, powerful hitting vocals, and amusing humor offer entertainment that will accommodate almost any audience.

 Carl was born in Bundaberg, Queensland on the east coast of Australia.
 His mother played piano and sang and his father, a builder, loved listening to all kinds of diverse music.
 In grade school, Carl and his siblings had the option to play one sport and choose one musical instrument to learn how to play each year.